francesco-di-maggio/rapidmax/README.md

 # rapidmax

 ## About
-A machine learning object that provides a set of supervised machine learning algorithms for gesture-sound interaction design.
-By implementing multilayer perceptron artificial neural networks, it allows to train linear regression and k-nearest neighbour classification models between multiple dimensions of input and target output.
+A machine learning object for gesture-sound interaction design.
+It provides a set of supervised machine learning algorithms that implement multilayer perceptron artificial neural networks, allowing to train linear regression and k-nearerst neighbour classification models between multiple dimensions of input and target output, and predict new output values based on new input data.

 ## Installation